nijotz/nomadic/README.md

 # nomadic

 Portable shell environment manager.
 One bash script, no dependencies.
+Previously known as nomad until hashicorp took my name (lawsuit pending).

 nomadic separates the **engine** (this script) from the **config** (your personal repo of dotfiles, shell config, scripts, and packages).
 Point it at a git repo, and your environment is ready.